pauljeter/pauljeter-astro/src/content/blog/what-is-a-router.md

 Backbone uses two styles of variables when implementing routes.
 First there are ":params" which match any URL components between slashes.
 Then there are "_splats" which match any number of URL components.
 Note that due to the nature of a "_splat" it will always be the last variable in your URL as it will match any and all components.

 Any "\*splats" or ":params" in route definitions are passed as arguments (in respective order) to the associated function.
-A route defined as "/:route/:action" will pass 2 variables (“route” and “action”) to the callback function.
+A route defined as "/:route/:action" will pass 2 variables ("route" and "action") to the callback function.
 (If this is confusing please post a comment and I will try articulate it better)

 Here are some examples of using ":params" and "\*splats"